hezmondo/MicroJinn/mjinn guide for git and pycharm.md

 `git config --global email.address` (to check you are connected to the correct email address)

-`cd C:\Flask\samjinn`
+`cd C:\Flask\mjinn`

 `git clone https://github.com/hezmondo/mjinn .`  (the dot persuades git to clone the repo into the folder you are already in)

-This will clone the Master branch of minn into C:\Flask\samjinn along with the git connections to our Github repo
+This will clone the Master branch of minn into C:\Flask\mjinn along with the git connections to our Github repo

 **How to switch branches using git bash:**